-- 1. You have the right to report a violation of the Interpersonal Violence and Sexual Misconduct Policy and have Messiah University respond promptly with the appropriate process, including an investigation. - 2.
+- 1. You have the right to report a violation of the Sex-based Discrimination, Sexual Misconduct, and Interpersonal Violence Policy and have Messiah University respond promptly with the appropriate process, including an investigation. - 2.
 You have the right to report the crime to the Department of Safety and/or to a law enforcement agency. - 3.
 You have the right to obtain legal representation. - 4.
 You have the right to choose not to report the allegation or crime to the Department of Safety and/or a law enforcement agency.